edge-core/sonic-buildimage/README.md

 ## Build SONiC Switch Images

 # Description

-Build an [Open Network Install Environment (ONIE)](https://github.com/opencomputeproject/onie) compatiable network operating system (NOS) installer image for network switches, and also build docker images running inside the NOS.
+Following is the instruction on how to build an [(ONIE)](https://github.com/opencomputeproject/onie) compatiable network operating system (NOS) installer image for network switches, and also how to build docker images running inside the NOS.
+Note that SONiC image are build per ASIC platform.
+Switches using the same ASIC platform share a common image.
+For a list of supported switches and ASIC, please refer to this [document](https://sonic-jenkins.westus.cloudapp.azure.com/job/p4/job/buildimage-p4-all).

 # Prerequisites